ndronos/c-nomorph/Adamson-2011/README.md

 and the presence of the tree-structured DOM and JAvaScript's support for regular expressions give the young programmer access to more significant and interesting data structures than us folks were ever going to develop...
+And thanks to the arms race between browser developers, JavaScript performance continues to improve by leaps and bounds.

 (Adamson, 2011)
 ```